 - Add a good sized serving of turkey or ham.

 - Pick carbs that are real food and/or have added protein or fat over carbs that don't.
 (Corn, mac u0026 cheese and mashed potatoes over dressing and candied yams.)

 - Eat carbs minimally.
 (Eat just a couple bites of high carb dishes.)

 - Assess the overall glycemic index of your plate.
-(Be sure that the carbs are outweighed by the protein and fat.

 Unless you're eating at a Keto-er's house, the desserts are probably going to be loaded with sugar.
 In this case, since we are playing it safe, I'd recommend either swapping an equally bad carb side for dessert or putting off dessert until round two.